dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 The 2.2/6 is roughly 10−0.5.
 The three factors of 3 (one contributed by 𝜋) are 101.5.
 Therefore, the remaining factors contribute 10−2.

-Putting the pieces together, the mean free path becomes 10−7 meters, which is 100 nanometers—quite close to the true value of 68 nanometers.
+Putting the pieces together, the mean free path becomes 10−7 meters, which is 100 nanometers — quite close to the true value of 68 nanometers.

 Problem 6.21